 The Bequeath (BEQ) protocol is available in both program environments so that a client running in the POSIX shell can connect via the BEQ protocol to a server running in the BS2000 program environment.
-Ensure that the environment variable NT\IPC\PROTOCOL\UNIX has the same value in both the program environments.
+Ensure that the environment variable NT\IPC\PROTOCOL\UNIX has the same value in both program environments.

-Starting with Oracle Database 12c Release 1 (12.1), you can also use the POSIX sockets in the BS2000 program environment.
-In this case Oracle Net Services uses the protocol $PF_UNIX$ for local connections and for handing off a connection.
+You can also use the POSIX sockets in the BS2000 program environment.
+In this case Oracle Net Services uses the protocol PF\UNIX for local connections and for handing off a connection.